corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 A critical look at Blazor
 ================

 Blazor seems to have become the tool of choice for people developing web applications with .NET.
-Having taken a quick look at Blazor; and ran some experiments with it, I quickly decided not t
+Having experimented a bit with Blazor, I decided not to pursue it any further, for reasons I will lay otu